seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 This tutorial walks through creating a sample geoprocessing project for the Federated States of Micronesia.
 It demonstrates multiple methods for doing spatial analysis and creating reports, from low-level to high-level, so that you can engage with it at any/all of the levels needed for your project.

-The planning area for this example is defined as the area extending from the baseline (coastline/shoreline) to the outer boundary of the Exclusive Economic Zone (200 nautical miles).
+The planning area for this example is defined as extending from the Micronesia baseline (coastline/shoreline) to the outer boundary of the Exclusive Economic Zone (200 nautical miles).

 ![EEZ with land](./assets/eez-with-land.jpg)